↑

 • Add the butter to the bowl of an electric mixer and beat until somewhat whipped.

-• Mix in the cinnamon and vanilla extract and until evenly incorporated.
+• Add the cinnamon and vanilla extract and mix until well incorporated.

 • Very gradually add the powdered sugar until it's fully blended and smooth.

-• Apply the Cinnamon Vanilla Buttercream Frosting to the cooled Gingerbread Cupcakes with a butter knife, small spatula, or a piping bag and tip.
+• You can apply the frosting to the cupcakes with a butter knife or small spatula, or fancy things up a bit and use a piping bag and tip.

 Notes

-• Set the butter, egg, and milk out at least an hour before baking to allow them to come to room temperature.
-If frosting the Gingerbread Cupcakes immediately after baking, go ahead and set the butter out for the Cinnamon Vanilla Buttercream at the same time.
+• Set both butters, egg, and milk out at least an hour before baking to allow them to come to room temperature.

-• Make your Gingerbread Cupcakes even more festive by using cute cupcake liners like these gingerbread-themed liners or red polka dot liners!
+• Make your cupcakes even more festive by using cute cupcake liners like these gingerbread-themed liners or red polka dot liners.

-• For reference, the piping tip that I used for the photos in this recipe is a Wilton 2D.
+• For reference, the piping tip used in the photos is a Wilton 2D.

-• Store Gingerbread Cupcakes in an air-tight container in the refrigerator.
-Use within 7 days.
+• Store cupcakes in an airtight container in the refrigerator.
+Consume within 7 days.
 I like this cake pan to store cupcakes in because it has a raised lid to help prevent the frosting from getting ruined.

-• You can freeze un-frosted Gingerbread Cupcakes in plastic freezer bags.
-For best results, use within 4-6 months.
+• You can freeze un-frosted cupcakes in plastic freezer bags.
+For best results, consume within 4-6 months.

-• The Cinnamon Vanilla Buttercream can be stored in an air-tight container in the freezer for up to 3 months.
+• The frosting can be stored in an airtight container in the freezer for up to 3 months.

 Nutrition

 This recipe was originally published on November 18, 2018.
-It was updated with more thorough instructions, tips, techniques, and FAQ’s in December 2019.
+It was updated with new images, step-by-step instructions, tips, techniques, and FAQ’s in October 2025.

 Related Posts